Skip to main content

 Curriculum Vitae

-Penelope Deutscher specializes in twentieth-century and contemporary French philosophy, and in gender and sexuality studies.
-Current projects are focused on the intersections of biopolitics, reproductive futurism, and the genealogy of gendered rights claims .
-Her most recent publications are Foucault’s Futures: A Critique of Reproductive Reason and two co-edited collections, Foucault/Derrida: Fifty Years On (co-edited with Olivia Custer and Samir Haddad) and Critical Theory in Critical Times (co-edited with Cristina Lafont), with Columbia University Press.
+Penelope Deutscher specializes in twentieth-century and contemporary French philosophy as well as gender and sexuality studies.
+Current projects are focused on the intersections of biopolitics, reproductive futurism, and the genealogy of gendered rights claims.
+Her most recent publications include: "Abolitionism, Antiracism, Feminism, and Rights by Analogy: From Mary Wollstonecraft to Anna Julia Cooper" in The Oxford Handbook of American and British Women Philosophers in the Nineteenth Century; Foucault’s Futures: A Critique of Reproductive Reason; and two co-edited collections, Foucault/Derrida: Fifty Years On (co-edited with Olivia Custer and Samir Haddad) and Critical Theory in Critical Times (co-edited with Cristina Lafont), with Columbia University Press.
+Sections from a new book project, Revocability: After Roe and Foucault, have appeared in the journals Critical Times and the Deutsche Zeitschrift für Philosophie/Graduate Faculty Philosophy Journal.

-She is also the author of Yielding Gender: Feminism, Deconstruction and the History of Philosophy (Routledge 1997); A Politics of Impossible Difference: The Later Work of Luce Irigaray (Cornell University Press, 2002), How to Read Derrida (Granta/Norton 2006), and The Philosophy of Simone de Beauvoir: Ambiguity, Conversion, Resistance (Cambridge University Press, 2008).
+Deutscher is also the author of Yielding Gender: Feminism, Deconstruction and the History of Philosophy (Routledge 1997); A Politics of Impossible Difference: The Later Work of Luce Irigaray (Cornell University Press, 2002); How to Read Derrida (Granta/Norton 2006), and The Philosophy of Simone de Beauvoir: Ambiguity, Conversion, Resistance (Cambridge University Press, 2008).

-She previously co-edited with Kelly Oliver of Enigmas: Essays on Sarah Kofman (Cornell University Press, 1999), and, with Françoise Collin of Repenser le politique: l'apport du féminisme, an anthology of French translations of contemporary Anglo-American women political philosophers (Paris: Campagne première /Les cahiers du grif, 2004.).
+She previously co-edited with Kelly Oliver on Enigmas: Essays on Sarah Kofman (Cornell University Press, 1999) and, with Françoise Collin, Repenser le politique: l'apport du féminisme, an anthology of French translations of contemporary Anglo-American women political philosophers (Paris: Campagne première / Les cahiers du grif, 2004).
 She also guest edited for Hypatia: A Journal of Feminist Philosophy the special issue 'Contemporary French Women Philosophers' (15:4, 2000).
+She is co-editor, with Paul Earlie, of a forthcoming special issue of Paragraph on Barbara Cassin.

-She has been awarded a Senior Fellowship by the I.F.K.
-(Internationales Forschungszentrum Kulturwissenschaften) Vienna, and a V.I.P (Visiting International Professorship) at the University of Bochum, where she held the Marie-Jahoda Visiting Chair in International Gender Studies in 2013.
+Duetscher was most recently awarded a 2023-24 fellowship at the I.A.S.
+(Institute for Advanced Study, Princeton), and a Forschungspreis by the Humboldt Foundation.
+She is a former recipient of a Senior Fellowship by the I.F.K.
+(Internationales Forschungszentrum Kulturwissenschaften) Vienna and a V.I.P (Visiting International Professorship) at the University of Bochum, where she held the Marie-Jahoda Visiting Chair in International Gender Studies in 2013.
 She has also been the recipient of a Humboldt Research Fellowship, a Distinguished Fellowship at the Institute of Advanced Study, Durham University, UK, a N.S.W.
 Residency Expatriate Scientists Award at the University of Sydney, and an (A.R.C.)
-Australian Research Council Large Grant, She is currently Associate Director of Northwestern’s Critical Theory Cluster.
-In this capacity she is co-investigator, with Judith Butler, of a new project awarded funding in 2015 by the Andrew W. Mellon Foundation to establish the International Consortium for Critical Theory Programs.
+Australian Research Council Large Grant.
+She is currently Associate Director of Northwestern’s Critical Theory Cluster.
+In this capacity, she served as a founding co-investigator, with Judith Butler, of a new initiative first awarded funding in 2015 by the Andrew W. Mellon Foundation to establish the International Consortium for Critical Theory Programs, of which she is currently a Board member.

 Books